We’ve teamed up with four experienced science technicians to help answer your questions about setting up your GCSE and A-level practical activities.

 I’m a very practical scientist and have worked in private education, teaching and preparing science lessons.
 I also spent several years managing laboratories for environmental consultancy companies.

-Chemistry: Jo-Anne Collins
+GCSE and A-level Chemistry: Jo-Anne Collins

 I started out as trainee technician at Sheffield Hallam University (Sheffield Polytechnic in those days!), where I studied for my technician council exams finishing with an HNC in Chemistry.
 I've worked in the science community ever since, working my way up to chemistry lab team leader.

-Physics: Marcin Poblocki
+GCSE and A-level Physics: Marcin Poblocki

 Since graduating with a master’s degree in physics in 2006, I’ve worked as an IT technician, engineer and physics technician.
 I really enjoy my job because it complements my hobbies (physics, robotics, electronics, 3D printing, astronomy and programming) and gives me an opportunity to develop new experiments and apparatus.